The most sensational Oreo Pancakes Recipe (or Cookies and Cream Pancakes) you have ever witnessed… or tasted!

 I also realized that slowly but surely, I am making a difference in the lives of others.
 This meant the most to me.
 I am not leading a selfish life, and I believe in helping others.
 Reflecting on the great things I’ve accomplished made me realize just how incredibly blessed I truly am.
 I wouldn’t trade a thing for that experience.
 So with that, I planned to celebrate 32 with extreme decadence which sparked this recipe.

-These Oreo pancakes are so incredible, and just the mark I want to leave as I walk into another year.
+These Oreo pancakes (or Cookies and Cream pancakes if you will) are so incredible, and just the mark I want to leave as I walk into another year.
 They are fluffy with cookies and cream bits sprinkled throughout and a hint of cocoa powder which isn’t too overwhelming in chocolate flavor.
-This makes this pancake the perfect vehicle for sandwiching with Oreo whipped cream and chocolate sauce!
+This makes this chocolate pancake recipe the perfect vehicle for sandwiching with Oreo whipped cream, chocolate sauce and bits of oreo cookies throughout!
 Yes!!!
 Biting into these made me happy.
 And because I am a giver, I am giving you the recipe so you can be happy too!
 It is better to give than to receive right??

 - 4 tablespoons granulated sugar

 - ¾ cup plus 4 tablespoons buttermilk or coconut milk

 - ¼ cup Oreo cookies and cream, chopped